 Every year, ACA celebrates children’s arts by making awards to artists who make work for children.

 The J.M.Barrie Award is presented to an individual artist who has made a lasting contribution to children’s arts.
-This year, the award was presented to LYNNE REID BANKS, author of more than forty books for children and a tireless champion of children’s arts for many years.
+Last year, the award was presented to LYNNE REID BANKS, author of more than forty books for children and a tireless champion of children’s arts for many years.

 A new award for Outstanding Contribution to Children’s Arts was presented to LYN GARDNER for championing children’s theatre in her work as a theatre critic for The Guardian.